 Leaving the aid station drops you down the dirt road 1 ½ miles to another spring on the left (not always reliable), just 1/3 of a mile before a shallow pass called the 4-way at Cowley Canyon.
 Turn right at the junction then head southeast on a dirt road.
 In 1/10 of a mile the road splits.
 Go left.
 Follow this road up and over a ridge (800 foot climb) for about 2 ½ miles, then take a left onto the first trail (#127) you come to (about ½ mile past the ridge) This takes you down Ricks Canyon.
 Soon a trail cuts in from the right.
 Stay left, and cruise down the canyon for about 3 miles, where you see the Steel Hollow trail come in from the right.
 Continue straight down the canyon and in a little less than a mile you come to the main canyon, and a trail split.
 Go left, down the canyon ½ mile to the aid station.
 There is a good creek right before the aid station that is very handy to cool off at.

 Go back up the canyon.
 Stay left at the trail junction ½ mile up and go up Willow Canyon.
 In 8/10 of a mile farther the main trail veers left, then you come to a gate in another 3/10.
 Continue on the main trail and within a mile you will see the Ephraim Trail to the right.
 Continue straight up the main trail (stay left), don’t head to Ephraim’s cutoff.
 Continue on the main trail and eventually you will come to a road.
 Take a left onto the road and in ½ mile you reach Mud Flat.
-Sometimes there is a volunteer providing water at this pass.
-Descend down the Temple Fork road (forest road 007) for about a mile until you see a distinct trail at a sharp angle to your right.
-(This will be right before you hit a hairpin turn and the road begins to climb).
-Take the trail straight east.
-It will take you to a bridge which you cross and immediately turn left.
-Stop and cool off at the beaver ponds then enjoy the single track trail down to a parking lot.
+Usually there is a volunteer providing water at this pass.
+Descend down the Temple Fork road (forest road 007) for about a 1/4 mile until you see a distinct trail at a sharp angle to your right.
+Take the trail straight north past some beaver ponds and through a gate.
+It will eventually turn right and take you to a bridge which you cross and immediately turn left.
+Stop and cool off at (even more) beaver ponds then enjoy the single track trail down to a parking lot.
 Continue heading west, now on the Temple Fork road (gravel) to the aid station one mile away at the junction with Highway 89.

 Continue past the aid station on parking lot entrance road and carefully (!) cross HWY 89.
-About 10 yards to your left you will see a trail climbing the embankment southwest.
-Take it.
+Ahead and slightly left, you will see a trail climbing the embankment southwest.
+Take that trail.
 This cutoff climbs around a shoulder to the Blind Hollow Trail.
 Begin climbing this trail northwest.
 3 1/2 miles up the trail you take a right at a post in a wet meadow and head up past Hansen Pond (mudhole).
 Soon you come to a T at a dirt road.
 Go Left at the doubletrack road (Bear Hollow) and continue to climb.
 This rolling uphill section takes you through some stellar aspen groves until you reach the top.
 At the top is a junction where you will turn right.
 This is a well-defined single track heading east around the ridge and through a small gate.
 It’s just a few switchbacks on some sweet trail until you hit the ‘backcountry trailhead’ where the aid will be waiting.

 Leave the aid station and run down to the river crossing.
 The river crossing is easier during the race than in July—you should be able to keep your feet dry.
 Follow the Peterson Hollow trail north to a point about 2.6 miles from the river crossing.
 This trail is heavily braided by cattle; there may be more than one correct way to go.
 This area will be well marked, but be assured that the braids converge and reconverge; all ways lead to where you want to go.
 At 2.6 miles from the river, look right.
 If its not dark, you will see a very wide drainage coming in from your right, sage on the south face, conifers on the north.
 This is your route to take.
 A good trail follows the bottom of the drainage, but the junction is very faint.
 Bear for the drainage bottom and the trail will become apparent.
 Go over a distinct pass and descend a rocky and steep trail, skirting to the north of Beaver Mt ski area and Long Hollow.
 3 miles from the top of the climb and about 200 yards before reaching the Sink Hollow road, turn right on a what will be a very well-marked cutoff trail through the woods on a meandering trail to the paved Beaver Mt access road.
 If you reach a dirt road, YOU HAVE GONE TOO FAR, EVEN IF YOU SEE MARKINGS.
 THOSE MARKINGS ARE TO GO UP SINK HOLLOW AFTER YOU LEAVE BEAVER MOUNTAIN.
 After reaching the paved Beaver Mountain access road, turn right and run up the paved road a few hundred yards until you reach a dirt road to your right.
 Take the dirt road on your right, which will climb to the yurt and the aid station is at the ski patrol lodge, just past the yurt and north of and above the main lodge.

 Head east on the dirt road for about 2 miles, then take a right onto a trail that cuts back up to the top of the ridge.
-Stay on the main trail and in a couple miles you will get your first glimpse of Bear Lake, off to the left.
+Don’t miss this turnoff as it is difficult to see in the dark.
+Stay on this trail and in a couple miles you will get your first glimpse of Bear Lake, off to the left.
 You will also see Beaver Mountain Ski Resort to the southwest, plus White Pine canyon and Logan Peak—everything you just ran through (if it’s daylight).
 In a couple more miles you are in the open sagebrush, and you will come to a road.
-Go left, heading east.
-Listen for bugling elk.
-You climb up over a hill and drop down to see the Fish Haven Trail take off to the left.
+Pay attention here as the turns can be difficult to see.
+Listen for bugling elk, they are out there.
+You climb up over a hill and drop down to see the Fish Haven Canyon Trail take off to the left.
 You will not take this trail!
 You will veer right on the road and in about a mile come to the aid station.

-You follow the Ranger dip trail for about 5 miles as it takes you up probably the steepest hill of the race, Ranger Dip Liftoff, to a nice windy trail for a while on top of the hill.
+You follow the Ranger dip trail for about 1 mile as it takes you up probably the shortest but steepest hill of the race, Ranger Dip Liftoff, to a nice windy trail for a while on top of the hill.
 You head northeast for a while, getting better and better glimpses of Bear Lake.
 Then you drop down, quite steeply, to the east toward Bear Lake.
 You will encounter many switchback extending the agony as you head down through maples into Fish Haven Canyon.
-Cross the stream at the bridge (so you don’t get wet), then head east [turn right] down the gravel Fish Haven road for a mile or so to the new finish line.
-The finish line is at Bear Lake Lodge Rentals at 681 Fish Haven Canyon Road.
-It is on your right as you run down Fish Haven Canyon Road heading towards Bear Lake.
-It is about .75 miles before reaching HWY 89.
+Cross the stream at the bridge (so you don’t get wet), then head east [turn right] down the gravel Fish Haven Canyon Road for roughly 2 miles until you hit the highway.
+Turn left at the highway staying on the paved bike path on the west side of the road.
+Follow the bike path for less than a half mile to the finish line on the right.
+The finish line will be at The Reserve Beach on Highway 89 in Fish Haven Idaho.